Skip to main content

 • A person who speaks limited English.

 VITA services are free and are a reputable source for preparing tax returns.
-All VITA volunteers who prepare returns must receive and pass tax law training that meets or exceeds standards maintained by the IRS.
+VITA provides assistance in many locations throughout the US.

 Last full review by a subject matter expert